-Tesla posts quarterly loss, Model 3 production on track
+Tesla says Model 3 production on track, will curb spending in 2018

 The company said it ended the quarter with $3.2 billion in cash after spending $655.7 million in quarterly capital expenses.

-The lack of Model 3 revenue has exacerbated Tesla’s cash burn as the company continues to spend on its assembly-line and prepares for new investments on multiple projects in the pipeline, such as the Model Y and its Gigafactory in Nevada.
+The lack of Model 3 revenue has exacerbated Tesla’s cash burn as the company continues to spend on its assembly line and prepares for new investments on multiple projects in the pipeline, such as the Model Y and its Gigafactory.

 Moody’s, which downgraded Tesla last month, has estimated that Tesla will burn about $2 billion in cash this year.

+Tesla faces a crucial time in its 15-year history, with the company under the gun to show it can efficiently and profitably build its first vehicle intended at high volume.
+Musk acknowledged error recently in over-automating the Model 3 assembly-line, but it is still unclear how long and costly it will be to unwind this mistake.

+Musk has also engaged in a public dispute with federal safety regulators investigating a fatality involving a Tesla vehicle operating under the company’s partially autonomous Autopilot system.
+Tesla has said its system was “not perfect” but that the victim was at fault for not paying attention.

-Reporting By Alexandria Sage and Sonam Rai; Editing by Bernard Orr
+Reporting by Alexandria Sage in San Francisco and Sonam Rai in Bengaluru; Editing by Bernard Orr and Matthew Lewis